Number of tonsil operations per 1,000 children, 0–15 years

-The proportion of partial tonsil removals (tonsillotomies) has increased from just under 10 % in 2015 to over 40 % after the pandemic.
-According to the Tonsil Register, one reason for this is that the indication for hypertrophy is used more often for children, and tonsillotomy is considered a safer procedure with fewer postoperative complications.
+The proportion of patients receiving partial removal of the tonsils (tonsillotomy) has increased from just under 10% in 2015 to over 40% following the pandemic.
+According to the Tonsil Register, one reason for this is that the indication "hypertrophy" is more frequently used in children, for whom tonsillotomy is considered a safer procedure with fewer postoperative complications.

 The analysis is based on data from the Norwegian Patient Registry (NPR) for specialist healthcare services.
 The data includes activity in public hospitals, publicly funded private hospitals, and specialists in private practice under public funding contacts.